nano-o/learner-graphs/README.md

 In this example we could detect that `a1` is malicious because it got ready for `v1` for `la` but there is no quorum of echoes for `v1`.
 In general, it seems that we would need to check that acceptors get ready legitimately, which means possibly following a long chain of acceptors that are recursively blocked until we arrive at a quorum of echoes.

+## Failure-detector version

+Instead of trying to detect failures, we could assume that acceptors have access to a failure-detector abstraction that eventually identifies all malicious acceptors.
+This is what we do in [`ReliableBroadcastFD.tla`](./ReliableBroadcastFD.tla).